8 Tips to prepare the PSLE

 Focus on the science knowledge and hone the answering techniques for the MCQs and OEQs.
 That gives your child the best chance of doing well in the exams.

-Plus, the answering techniques are applicable to the secondary schools and beyond.
+Plus, the answering techniques are applicable to secondary schools and beyond.

-If your child is getting an A grade and would like to get an A*, be meticulous in the MCQs.
+If your child is getting an AL3 or AL2 grade and would like to get an AL1, be meticulous in the MCQs.
 Tackle the challenging questions and seek advice from your teacher on improving the OEQ answers.
 Remember Tip 4 and be aware to give your child Tip 6.

-If your child scores in the B and C grade, you can work on Tips 2 to 7
+If your child scores in the AL5 or AL4 grade, you can work on Tips 2 to 7

 If your child fails his exam, be realistic and never give up by strengthening the easier topics first.
-There are many rooms for improvements and you can start with Tip 1 followed by Tip 2 then Tip 3.
+The good news is there are many rooms for improvements and you can start with Tip 1 followed by Tip 2 then Tip 3.

 Remember the low hanging fruits?
 Seize them!

-Few days before the exam, revise all completed questions.
-Look through the learning pointers.
+A few days before the exam, revise all completed questions and look through the learning pointers / your own revision notes.

 One last reminder to your child: In the exam, DO NOT spend too much time on a single question.
 Manage your time properly.